Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 • Return the beef to the skillet and using a spoon, coat the brown butter over the medallions several times while they are warming.
 This will add more flavour and juiciness to the steaks.
 Do this several times until the steaks are hot.

-• Serve with whipped sour cream potatoes, buttery green beans.
-Top each medallion with Boursin and crispy onions.
+• Serve with whipped potatoes, buttery green beans.
+Top each medallion with Boursin while it's hot to allow the cheese to melt slightly.
+Then add the crispy onions.
 Garnish with fresh rosemary and microgreens.
+Enjoy!

 Nutrition